 So, you can (and should) send your test sieves in to be certified to verify they are performing up to the standard they should be, but you cannot send them in to be repaired or “calibrated.”

 Misconception #3: Sieves and Shakers can be used in the production line

 Sieve shakers and test sieves are made for quality control.
 They are written into industry standards all over the globe to be used for testing.

-This means that a small sample, or a portion, of the entire product being run, is pulled out from production and run through the sieve or shaker.
+This means that a small sample of the entire product being run can be pulled from production and run through the sieve or shaker.
 This is for the purpose of testing, not processing.